Justin Herbert Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- The Eagles have the NFL's sixth-ranked pass defense this season, yielding 234.6 yards per game through the air.
+- This week Herbert will face the NFL's sixth-ranked pass defense (234.6 yards allowed per game).

-- The Eagles have conceded 14 passing TDs this year (1.8 per game), ranking them 19th among NFL defenses.
+- With 14 passing TDs conceded this season, the Eagles defense is ranked 19th in the league.

 Recent Performances